-There is a lot of hate going around at the moment for Nintendo, in fact it has been going around for a while now and the question that I get asked the most is “Why do you like them so much?
-They’re rubbish!”
+There is a lot of hate going around at the moment for Nintendo, in fact, it has been going around for a while and the question that I get asked the most is “Why do you like them so much?”
 My answer is simple.
-Without Nintendo I don’t believe I would be the gamer I am today, in fact I don’t think I would have picked up a controller and played as much as I have done since 1997/8.
+Without Nintendo I do not believe I would be the gamer I am today and I do not think I would have picked up a controller.

-Along the way I did managed to get a GameBoy Colour, a purple see-through version, with Pokemon being the game of choice.
-Blue, Yellow, Red… I played them all day long and the fact I could walk around and take my virtual battles and adventures with me blew my mind.
+Along the way, I have managed to get a GameBoy Colour, the purple transparent version, with Pokemon being the game of choice.
+Blue, Yellow and red, I played them all day long and the fact I could walk around and take my virtual battles and adventures with me blew my mind.
 With all these amazing gadgets at my fingertips and a good few years of pleasant gaming, it was no surprise that I eventually moved on to bigger and greater things with the PlayStation 1, PlayStation 2 and now I have my very own gaming PC.

-While most peoples love for the Nintendo brand ended soon after finding new loves in other brands, mine has continued all these years.
+While most peoples love for the Nintendo brand ended soon after finding new loves in others, mine has continued all these years.
 Now in my twenties I still occasionally play Nintendo games, but why you ask?
-Because without Nintendo I don’t think I would be in the position I am now as a gamer.
-Playing hours upon hours of Mario and Zelda made me enjoy video gaming, made me keep coming back for more and eventually made me move on to newer technologies.
+Because without Nintendo I don’t think I would be in the position I am now.
+Playing hours upon hours of Mario and Zelda made me enjoy video games and the industry as a whole.
+It made me keep on coming back for more.

 Playing Nintendo games takes me back to my childhood, those happy days of playing with friends.
 The days when achievements and trophies were purely based on the accomplishments you made.
 There’s no effort involved in the majority of Nintendo games today and anyone can pick up a controller to play.
 It’s the type of gaming that just makes me happy.